-In North America there are over 22 species of paper wasps.
+In North America, there are over 22 species of paper wasps.
 Paper wasps belong to the genus Polistes There are over 200 species of these wasps worldwide.
 They can measure up to 3.4 cm in length.
-Their bodies are usually a dark brown in color, with black wings and yellow markings.

 Paper wasps feed on nectar and pollen, although they also hunt for insects such as caterpillars with which to nourish the hives young.